-Across Kansas City and throughout Missouri, children are required to be vaccinated to attend school (except for special circumstances), and in many cases, adults receive vaccinations for health reasons as well as for their occupations.
+In Kansas City, as in the rest of Missouri, children are required to be vaccinated to attend school (except for special circumstances), and in many cases, adults receive vaccinations for health reasons as well as for their occupations.
 Vaccinations promise to protect against many very serious diseases, including polio, whooping cough, and measles, among others, but in rare cases, the vaccine isn’t benign and causes an adverse reaction in the recipient.
-In a worst-case scenario, the vaccine injury induces life-changing, debilitative problems, possibly even death.
+In a worst-case scenario, the vaccine injury induces life-changing, debilitating problems, and even death.

 Common Vaccine Injuries and Disorders

 There is a three-year statute of limitations for vaccine injury claims, but knowing whether you or your child has been injured specifically from a vaccine is quite straightforward.
 For example, an obvious injury came from the oral polio vaccine (OPV), a live vaccine, which was known to cause paralysis in far too many children.
 The oral polio vaccine is no longer used in the USA for this reason.
 Other common vaccine injuries and disorders can include:

 - Anaphylaxis – a serious allergic reaction to the antigens in a typical vaccine dose.
 Some vaccines are grown in fertilized chicken eggs as well, and as such, those allergic to chicken eggs could experience a severe allergic reaction to the specific vaccine.

 - Autoimmune reactions – these reactions are very rare, and not unique to a specific vaccine.
 Autoimmune reactions damage the nerves, potentially leading to Guillain-Barre Syndrome (GBS), multiple sclerosis, myelitis, encephalitis, optic neuritis, arthritis, nephritis, and so forth.